factmaven/disable-blogging/readme.txt

 Below is a summary of what this plugin covers:

-= Menu, Submenu & Toolbar Items =
+= Simplified and Cleaner Admin Dashboard =
+* Removes "Postsmenu/submenu items & redirect to page menu
-Remove items from sidebar and toolbar and redirect to _Page_ menu.
+* Remove menu items from the toolbar

-* **Main**: Dashboard (home), Posts, Comments
-* **Tools**: Available Tools
-* **Settings**: Writing, Discussion
-* **Toolbar**: WordPress logo, Posts, Comments, Search

-= Disable Post & Comments =
-* Remove comments function from pages
+* Remove comments column from posts & pages
 * Remove blog related widgets

-= Disable Feeds & Related =
-* Disable pingbacks and trackbacks
-* Disable XMLRPC
-* Remove all feed links & redirect to homepage
+* Disables "Press This" and redirect to homepage
-* Remove blog related widgets
+* Remove help tabs

-= Simplify User Profile =
-Remove certain fields and options from the _User Profile_ making less clutter.
+* Hide certain fields from user profile

-* **Personal Options**: Remove Visual Editor, Admin Color Scheme, Keyboard Shortcuts, Toolbar
-* **Name**: Nickname, Display Name
-* **Contact Info**: Website, Aim, Yahoo IM, Jabber, Google+, Twitter, Facebook
-* **About Yourself**: Description
-* **[Yoast SEO](https://wordpress.org/plugins/wordpress-seo)**: Google+, Twitter, Facebook, Author Page Title, Author Description
+* Removed "Howdy," from the admin bar, we ain't from Texas!
+* Replace WordPress footer in dashboard with your site info

+= Feeds & Related =
+* Disables and remove all blogging feeds
+* Disables and removes all pingbacks and trackbacks
+* Disables and remove XML-RPC

 = Other Features =
-* Disable themes & plugins editor
-* Disable post revisions
-* Remove "Howdy," on the upper right of the toolbar
-* Remove "Help" tabs in upper right in the dashboard
-* Disables "Press This" function
+* Replaces theme's comments template with empty page
-* Remove query strings (`ver=`) from static resources
+* Remove query strings from static resources
-* Hide default user roles (except admin)

 = Notice =
 This plugin does not delete any information, scripts, data, etc. on WordPress' core files and database.
 It simply hides and disables those features that are blog related.
+You must manually delete your posts, comments, tags, and categories from your database if you do not want to keep any of them.

 = Fork Me on GitHub =
 [View this plugin on GitHub](https://github.com/factmaven/disable-blogging)